 Shopping in Monaco

 It is no doubt that shopping is one of the things to do in Monte Carlo.
 Remember, Monaco is a tax haven.
 Did you know that shopping in Monaco is entirely tax-free?
 Yes, it can be very tempting even if you only go window shopping.
 I wasn’t planning to buy anything, but walking on one of the shopping streets opened my eyes.

 The Beach (Larvotto)

 Larvotto is a seaside in Monte Carlo, an artificial sandy beach made of small pebbles but has crystal clear blue water.
-You also have a stunning view from the shore.
+You also have a stunning view of the shore.
 I wasn’t planning to swim – I only had a quick peek to see where people sunbathe.
-To get there can be done by walking, or take the number 6 bus from Casino Square and Fontvielle.
+Getting there can be done by walking, or taking the number 6 bus from Casino Square and Fontvielle.